 Health Benefits of Rowan Berries

-Cancer Prevention: The high levels of antioxidants found in rowan berries make it a very powerful superfood against various chronic diseases, including cancer.
-Quercetin varieties and sorbic acid both act as antioxidants, preventing the harmful effects of free radicals throughout the body.
+The possibly high levels of antioxidants found in rowan berries make it a very powerful superfood against various chronic diseases, including cancer.
+A team of researchers from the College of Pharmacy, Kurnool, Andra Pradesh, India wrote a report, which stated that quercetin varieties and sorbic acid both act as antioxidants, preventing the harmful effects of free radicals throughout the body.
 Free radicals are the dangerous byproducts of cellular metabolism that can cause healthy cells to mutate into cancerous cells, or simply perish.
-Therefore, eating rowan berries can significantly boost your antioxidant levels, which means preventing cancerous growths, reducing the chances of premature aging, improving the health of your skin, increasing cell regeneration and healing rates, and boosting eye health, including reducing the chances of macular degeneration.
+Eating rowan berries, according to a study by Anne T. Hukkanen, Satu S. Pölönen, (et al.) Institute of Applied Biotechnology, University of Kuopio, Finland, can significantly boost your antioxidant levels, which means preventing cancerous growths, reducing the chances of premature aging, improving the health of your skin, increasing cell regeneration and healing rates, and boosting eye health, including reducing the chances of macular degeneration.

-Digestive Health: Fiber, which is found in moderate amounts in rowan berries, helps to facilitate digestion and reduce constipation by bulking up stool and optimizing your gastrointestinal system.
+Fiber, which is found in moderate amounts in rowan berries, may help to facilitate digestion and reduce constipation by bulking up the stool and optimizing your gastrointestinal system.
 Furthermore, the organic compounds in rowan berries are thought to directly improve any symptoms of diarrhea, although the exact mechanism of this is still unclear.